renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Controls when Renovate passes the `--no-verify` flag to `git`.
 The flag can be passed to `git commit` and/or `git push`.
 Read the documentation for [git commit --no-verify](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---no-verify) and [git push --no-verify](https://git-scm.com/docs/git-push#Documentation/git-push.txt---no-verify) to learn exactly what each flag does.
+To learn more about Git hooks, read the [Pro Git 2 book, section on Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
 ## gitPrivateKey

 This should be an armored private key, e.g. the type you get from running `gpg --export-secret-keys --armor 92066A17F0D1707B4E96863955FEF5171C45FAE5 > private.key`.